Prising apart geodesics by length in hyperbolic 3-manifolds: -dimensional preliminaries

-It is a fundamental result of J\o rgensen \cite{jorgensen} that ${\cal D}(G)$ is non-empty and closed in the case that $G$ is the fundamental group of a compact, hyperbolizable $3$-manifold with non-empty, incompressible boundary.
+It is a fundamental result of J\o rgensen \cite{jorgensen} that when non-empty, ${\cal D}(G)$ is closed in the case that $G$ is the fundamental group of a compact, hyperbolizable $3$-manifold with non-empty, incompressible boundary.